dwood2020/rpi-logger/README.md

 ## Usage
 Multiple DHT-11 and DHT-22 sensors are supported and the logger is configurable to a certain extent via a JSON configuration file.
 Logging interval, CSV output directory and "sensor paths" are configurable.
-A sensor path is referred to a GPIO input pin number + 2 CSV column names.
+A sensor path refers to a GPIO input pin number + 2 CSV column names.
 The input pin is connected to the sensor's data line and the CSV column names are labels to the output humidity and temperature values.

 #### Example:
 The configuration file must be named `rpiLoggerConfig.json` and must reside next to the executable.
-For an example case with a single DHT-22 sensor connected to GPIO pin 24 (physical 18), the configuration file must have the following structure:
+For an example case with a single DHT-22 sensor connected to GPIO pin 24 (physical 18), the configuration file has the following structure:
 ```json
 {